 Looking at the United States the rural urban divide is very real.
-The Constitution has made small states and rural areas disproportionately powerful and it has caused the majority of voters' losses they find hard to accept.
+The Constitution has made small states and rural areas disproportionately powerful and it has caused the majority of voters, losses they find hard to accept.
 One example would be the composition of the Supreme Court that has been set to the advantage of small states and rural voters.
-That one institution has rippling effects concerning gun rights, abortions, welfare, etc. Some would argue that such power hurts everyone.
+That one institution has rippling effects concerning gun rights, abortions, welfare, elections and voting rights, etc. Some would argue that such power hurts everyone.

 Rural people are not stupid, and contribute to the welfare of urbanites that are not always appreciated.
 Food is one very obvious one and many city dwellers have little idea where their packaged food comes from.
 A slower pace of life in an insane world has its merits.
 I once worked for a company that discovered that their best managers came from small towns and rural areas which is how I got hired.
 Country people are thought to have a good work ethic.